Soil Salinization Causes & How To Prevent And Manage It

-As a preventative measure, EOS Crop Monitoring allows tracking the vegetation state in the field and identifying areas with sparse vegetation or bare ground surface.
+As a preventative measure, EOSDA Crop Monitoring allows tracking the vegetation state in the field and identifying areas with sparse vegetation or bare ground surface.
 Timely scouting of such zones enables farmers to understand and eradicate the root cause, tackling the issue before it gets too severe.

 There are several techniques to tackle salinization and improve agricultural productivity: